Skip to content

 Symptom: Scoped services (like DbContext) return the same instance across different HTTP requests or DI scopes, causing stale data, disposed context errors, or cross-request data leakage.

-Cause: The mediator is registered as singleton (default) and captures the root IServiceProvider at construction.
+Cause: The mediator is registered as Singleton and captures the root IServiceProvider at construction.
 All service resolution uses this root provider, making scoped services behave like singletons.

 csharp